trustedsec/SysmonCommunityGuide/registry-action.md

 Registry Actions
 ================

-Sysmon has the capability to monitor for 3 major actions against Registry
+Sysmon has the capability to monitor for three major actions against Registry

 * **EventID 12** - Registry object added or deleted

 * **EventID 13** - Registry value set

 * **EventID 14** - Registry object renamed

-The Windows Registry has been a source of information gathering, persistence, storage and configuration control for attackers since its wider use introduction in Windows NT 4.0/Windows 95.
+The Windows Registry has been a source of information gathering, persistence, storage, and configuration control for attackers since its wider use introduction in Windows NT 4.0/Windows 95.

 Sysmon uses abbreviated versions of Registry root key names, with the following mappings:

 |**Key name**                                  |**Abbreviation**                |
 |---------------------------------------------|---------------------------------